ceva24/ceva24.dev/posts/google-domains-aws.md

 ---
-title: "Configuring A Google Domain to point to an S3 Bucket"
+title: "Configuring a Google Domain to Point to an S3 Bucket"
 date: "2019-09-28"
 ---